• Skip to primary navigation

 overhead view of torta di ricotta sliced

-Slice the torta into portions and serve up deliciousness!
+Slice the Italian Ricotta Cheesecake into portions and serve up deliciousness!

 slice of torta di ricotta on a white plate with an other slice and the remainder of the cake in the backgroud

-Wouldn’t a slice of this Torta di Ricotta make a delicious dessert or breakfast treat?
+Wouldn’t a slice of this Torta di Ricotta makes a delicious dessert or breakfast treat?
 I know your friends and family will love it!

 More Cheesecake Recipes You’ll Love!